7-clevengc-2/daily_sonification/README.md

 2. **Verify data saving** by checking the admin panel
 3. **Test the soundscape generation** after completing the survey
 4. **Prepare for deployment** by updating environment variables for production

-Your local development environment is now fully functional with proper Node.js version management!